Managerial economics: Analytical methods used in managerial economics

-Decision Making in Managerial Economics
+Decision making in managerial economics

 As "the application of economic theory and methods to business decision-making", managerial economics is fundamentally about making decisions.
 The discipline is partially prescriptive in nature because it suggests a course of action to a managerial problem.
 Managerial economics aims to provide the tools and techniques to make informed decisions to maximize the profits and minimize the losses of a firm.
 Managerial economics has use in many different business applications, although the most common focus areas are related to the risk, pricing, production and capital decisions a manager makes.
 Managers study managerial economics because it gives them the insight to control the operations of their organizations.
 Organizations will function well if managers rationally apply the principles that apply to economic behavior.